khulnasoft-lab/design.khulnasoft.com/README.md

 1. Copy the contents from `pages/components/template.md`
 1. Paste the contents in an existing placeholder file in `contents/components/` or create a new file and call it `componentname.md`
 1. Edit and write your documentation
+1. Include your new page in the navigation.
+[Learn more about populating the navbar].

+[Learn more about populating the navbar]: /doc/navbar.md

 ### Writing component examples